MattMiller1989/mattmiller1989.github.io/about.md

 permalink: /about/
 ---
 <p>
-I am currently a Sr. Software Engineer at <a href="https://www.build.com" target="_blank">Build.com</a>.
-I consider myself as a full-stack developer and equally excited working on both ends.
-I like complex problem sovling and coming up with an efficient solution.I am passionate about learning new technologies and implementing them.
+I am currently pursuing my Bachelors in Computer Science from UMKC.
+I am currently looking for work as a summer intern for 2021.
+I have experience working with front-end and back-end languages.
+I have worked with Java, C++, Ruby, Rails, Javascript, and HTML/CSS.
+In addition to my programming skills, I have years of experience working in the hospitality industry, with three years in a venue management role.
 </p>

 Email: <a href="mailto:{{site.email}}?Subject=From Blog Site:">{{site.email}}</a>